-Standard on all “ce” models in the 300 Series through the Presentation Series, the Venetian cutaway is known for its soft, round lines.
-The sloping peak of the cutaway will vary depending on the shape of the guitar.
-The Grand Concert, Grand Auditorium, and Grand Symphony have a steeper slope, while the Dreadnought and Jumbo are a bit flatter.
-Our Grand Concert nylon-string models also feature a subtle, flatter slope, while our 100 and 200 Series cutaway models incorporate our flattest slope.
+The Venetian cutaway is known for its soft, round lines.
+The sloping peak of the cutaway will vary depending on the shape of the body.
+The Grand Concert and Grand Auditorium have a steeper slope, while the Dreadnought is a bit flatter.
+Our Grand Concert nylon-string models also feature a subtle, flatter slope, while our 200 Series cutaway models incorporate our flattest slope.

 Our soft cutaway has a flatter slope than our standard Venetian style.
-Grand Concert nylon-string models feature a subtler version, while our 100 and 200 Series cutaway models incorporate a flatter style.
+Grand Concert nylon-string models feature a subtler version.

-There’s a lot to be said for the clean, traditional look of a non-cutaway acoustic guitar, which is why we offer a line of non-cutaway models.
-If you don’t plan to play in the upper register, or simply prefer the symmetrical hourglass contours of a guitar, a non-cutaway model is a great option.
+There’s a lot to be said for the clean, traditional look of a non-cutaway acoustic guitar.
+If you don’t plan to play in the upper register, or simply prefer the symmetrical, figure-eight contours of a guitar, a non-cutaway model is a great option.